Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Application of Moba-MIRA on retinal stimulus response

-The same procedure is applied to the other neurons of the population in this experiment, leading to the scatter plots of the $\MIR$ against the respective firing rates in panels e and f.
-Comparing the individual $\MIR$s with the firing rates, we observe a positive correlation (panel f).
-This relation, however, is sublinear so that the mutual information per spike decreases with the firing rate (inset), in agreement with \citet[their fig. (3)]{Koch2006}.
+Accordingly, we choose $\dt=10\mathrm{ms}$ and $\Delta t=200\mathrm{ms}$ to estimate the values shown in the panels c and d.
+A closer inspection of the dependence of the estimates of the $\MIR$ on these parameters, as done for the artificial data in \figref{Validation_on_ArtData_Overview}c, shows that this choice indeed yields a sufficient resolution and a sufficiently large time window, cf app. \ref{app:RealData_computeMIR}.
+Comparing the individual $\MIR$s with the firing rates, we observe a positive correlation (panel c).
+This relation, however, is sublinear so that the mutual information per spike decreases with the firing rate (panel d), in agreement with \citet[their fig. (3)]{Koch2006}.

-We observe from figure 5 that $\Delta t=80\,\mathrm{ms}$ is a sufficiently high value, which allows us to check our results shown in figure 5e,f, obtained by the (fast) full Moba-MIRA, with the results obtained from mixed Moba-MIRA, see \subsecref{Test_ArtData}.
-This yields more accurate results and confirms the qualitatively trend..

-Independent of the variant of Moba-MIRA that we use, we find that for both stimuli - two bars and random checkerboard - we obtain a similar relation between the firings rates and the $\MIR$s, again consistent with \citet{Koch2006}.
-An important other basic neuron type in the rat retina besides off cells are on cells, reacting to light increases instead of light decreases.
-We analyze their $\MIR$s in the same way and compare both types in the same plots, figure 9.
-In agreement to what has been observed in \citet{Koch2006}, there is no qualitative difference between the two types.
+We then asked if our findings were consistent across experiments, stimuli and cell types.
+Indeed, repeating the same analysis for another retinal preparation driven by the same stimulus, we observed smaller firing rates and smaller $\MIR$ values.
+This is therefore consistent with the correlation between these two quantities.
+Also, the same behavior was observed when comparing the retinal response to two different visual stimulations - two randomly moving bars and checkerboards (\figref{Comparison_Scatter_StimExpTypes}b).
+We observed the same behavior across population of ON and OFF cells (\figref{Comparison_Scatter_StimExpTypes}c), so that, again in agreement to what has been observed in \citet{Koch2006}, there is no qualitative difference between the two types.